MikiP98/HumilityAFM/README.md

   - 1.21.6 <sup>*no `polymorph`!
 Some recipies are broken :(*</sup>
   - 1.21.7 <sup>*no `polymorph`!
 Some recipies are broken :(*</sup>
   - 1.21.8 <sup>*no `polymorph`!
 Some recipies are broken :(*</sup>
+- Add special built-in mod support for:
+  - BetterNether
+  - BetterEnd
+  - Biomes o' Plenty
+- Fix nether wood block variants burning
+- Move duplicated code to Interfaces
+- Reworked the whole block generation system
+- Add an optional datapack with alternate, non crafting table colliding, wooden mosaic recipes
+  - This datapack wil exist only from 1.20.1 (included) to 1.21.4 (excluded)
+  - From 1.21.4 onwards, the recipes will be included in the mod itself because of `polymorph` mod's absence

 ### High priority: